If you searched “what are the symptoms of heart failure,” you’re probably trying to answer one question:

 Body stress response: the system compensates

 Your body tries to help by adjusting hormones, fluid balance, and circulation.
 This is part of why symptoms can fluctuate and why “baseline” matters.
+Sometimes these compensations mask early warning signs; other times, they add to the mix, making it harder to sort out what’s really going on.

 When we’re more concerned (trend-based, not threshold-based)